-If you become disabled, the company provides you with company-paid STD insurance coverage equal to 75% of your weekly base pay.
-The maximum STD period is 10 weeks, which includes an unpaid, five-weekday waiting period.
+The company automatically provides you with company-paid basic STD insurance coverage equal to 75% of your weekly base pay.
+The maximum STD period is 10 weeks, which includes an unpaid, five-weekday waiting period.\

-- You are considered disabled if, due to a non-work-related illness or injury, you are: - Under the regular care and attendance of a doctor; and - Unable to perform all of the essential elements of your regular job with reasonable accommodation.
+You are considered disabled if, due to a non-work-related illness or injury, you are:

+- Under the regular care and attendance of a doctor; and - Unable to perform all of the essential elements of your regular job with reasonable accommodation.